SheffieldSolar/MySQL-DBConnector/README.md

 * **Jamie Taylor** - *Initial work* - [SheffieldSolar](https://github.com/SheffieldSolar)

-See also the list of [contributors](https://bitbucket.org/SheffieldSolar/dbconnector/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details